gwpmad/CV/README.md

 I have proved myself to be a valuable member of the team in a number of different fields.
 - A fast learner: in my previous role at GroupM, WPP's media buying operation, I became an operational expert on the group's shared Metis media buying system.
-- A very strong communicator, both written and verbally: I have blogged on tech topics for Investis, a corporate website company, and, separately, acted as an ambassador for the Metis system at various GroupM agencies.
+- A very strong written communicator, as well as verbally: I have blogged on tech topics for Investis, a corporate website company, and, separately, acted as an ambassador for the Metis system at various GroupM agencies.
 - Experience within an agile environment: I worked alongside an agile development team, liaising with developers and a product manager about system bugs and new features.